Compare to Similar Products

 Our Analysis and Test Results

-We measured how long it takes to boil 1 liter of 58°F tap water in our windless lab (aka our garage) to test boil time.
-With a boil time of 6 minutes 37 seconds, the Pinnacle Pro was the slowest in our review.
+Across both tests, this stove was the slowest in our review.
 The stoves with cooking grates situated closest to the burners almost always boast the quickest times; however, the rugged cooking grate of the Pinnacle Pro situates your cookware 1.5 inches away from the burner, and the 11,000 BTU burners are not powerful enough to overcome this gap.
-This is likely why it finished last in our boil test.
+Couple this with poorly designed L-shaped (rather than rectangular) windscreens, and these design flaws are likely why it finished last in our boil tests.

-In addition to measuring wind and windless boil times for each stove, we also determine their fuel efficiency in each test.
+In addition to measuring wind and windless boil times for each stove, we also determine their fuel efficiency.
 We do this by weighing a fuel canister before and after each test, then taking the average fuel consumption rate per stove.
-The Pinnacle Pro consumed an average of 6.5% of a canister of fuel, using 20g (0.71 oz) in the no-wind test and 37g (1.31 oz) in the wind test.
-On average, this positioned the stove in the middle of the pack in terms of fuel efficiency (though it was the third least efficient in the wind test).
+The Pinnacle Pro consumed an average of 1 ounce or 6.5% of a canister of fuel.
+In the windy test, it consumed 1.31 ounces or 8.34% of a fuel canister.
+Then in the wind-less test, it used 0.71 ounces or 4.46% of a fuel canister.
+We only consider the average between the two scores to determine stove rank, which positioned this stove in the middle of the pack in terms of fuel efficiency.
+That said, it was the third least fuel efficient in the wind test.

 With the large gap between the burners and the cooking surface, the Pinnacle Pro simmers well.
 However, in any situation where we needed high-power output, this stove failed to live up to our standards.
 If you only need to simmer to prepare your meals, it will not disappoint, but if you need to cook quickly after a long day of backcountry adventures, you may want to look elsewhere.